You are reading: How to Identify Fraud in Rental Applications

 While there are many perks to the tenant screening process being online these days, it also increases the likelihood of fraudulent documents slipping through the cracks.
 Lucky for you, we have a solution.

-Snappt’s software is able to detect falsified financial documents with a simple addition to your current screening process.
+Snappt’s software is able to detect falsified financial documents with a simple addition to your current screening process, and has more accurate results than other screening tools.
 We catch over 99.8% of fake documents, reducing potential future bad debt & evictions by over 50%.*

 Instead of spending four to 10 hours vetting an application, you can spend minutes uploading digital documentation for image and historical analysis as well as a data-driven review using algorithms tuned to catch document manipulation.
 Within 24 hours, we certify whether the documentation is fraudulent or authentic.
 Now, you can rest easy knowing that we’ve prevented bad tenants from infiltrating your property.